Hit-Air Airbag Vests - The Ultimate in Personal Safety Equipment for Riders

-In this review, we look at the how the deployment system works, answer your most frequently asked questions, and show the different models and styles available by Hit-Air.
+In this review, we look at the how this deployment system works, answer some of the most commonly asked questions, and look at the different models and styles available by Hit-Air.

 The Hit-Air MLV airbag vest is ideal for both motorcycle and equestrian riders.
 The vests are light weight and designed to be worn over a jacket.
 Full jacket models with or without sleeves are also available for bike riders.